breenmachine/httpscreenshot/README.md

 -a, --autodetect -> Without this option enabled, HTTPScreenshot will behave as follows:

-    ->If a LIST of urls is specified as input, sites with scheme "http://" are treated as non-ssl and sites with scheme "https://" are treated as ssl-enabled
+    If a LIST of urls is specified as input, sites with scheme "http://" are treated as non-ssl and sites with scheme "https://" are treated as ssl-enabled

-    ->For GNMAP input the script will scrape input and try to use any SSL detection performed by nmap.
+    For GNMAP input the script will scrape input and try to use any SSL detection performed by nmap.
 Unfortunately this is unreliable, nmap doesn't always like to tell you that something is SSL enabled.
 Further, masscan doesn't do any version or service detection.

     The -a or --autodetect option throws away all SSL hints from the input file and tries to detect on its own.